ARAVIND23005370/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

-# EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING
+# EXPERIMENT  04: INTERFACING AN 16X2 LCD DISPLAY WITH ARM AND DISPLAY STRING

  ## Aim: To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus